“Get it at UC” Links

-“Get it at UC” links connect scholars directly with full-text articles and ebooks by providing an easy way to move from an article or book citation to the actual publication.
-UCD’s authorized users, with proper authentication credentials, can directly access full-text articles from citations, within the journals and ebooks provided by both UCD Library and California Digital Library.
+The “Get it at UC” button links connect scholars directly with full-text articles and ebooks, providing an easy way to move from an article or book citation to the actual publication.
+UC Davis’ authorized users, with proper authentication credentials, can directly access full-text articles from citations, within the journals and ebooks provided by both the UC Davis Library and UC’s California Digital Library.

 - Seamlessly discover and access publications

-- Check to see if an item is available in the UCD libraries
+- Check to see if an item is available at the UC Davis Library

-- Request items not available at UCD Libraries using ‘interlibrary request’
+- Request items not available at the UC Davis Library using “Interlibrary Request”

 Where will you see the “Get it at UC” button?